 Some years ago, Barbara and I belonged to the Overland Park (Kansas) Church of the Nazarene.
 At that time, the church's letterhead and publicity included the phrase "a fellowship of concern."

-What that local church leadership was trying to say, of course, is that our love for God must be accompanied by an increasing sensitivity to human needs.
+What that local church leadership was trying to say, of course, is that our love for God must be accompanied by increasing sensitivity to human needs.

-This is the perfect love that we preach about: perfect in its intensity toward God and perfect in its all-inclusiveness as regards other human beings.
+This is the perfect love that we preach about.
+It can be perfect in its intensity toward God and perfect in its all-inclusiveness as regards other human beings.

 We do not keep these two commandments to provide a selling point for Christianity.
-We keep them simply because that's the kind of radical lifestyle to which Christ calls us as we try to live for Him in a world that is sin-infested, pleasure-bloated, and on an ego trip.
+We keep them simply because that's the kind of radical lifestyle to which Christ calls us as we live for Him in a sin-infested, pleasure-bloated world that is on an ego trip.

 I wrote these devotional thoughts while Barbara and I were serving as missionaries in Italy.
 They were published in Standard, a weekly take-home curriculum piece for adult Sunday school classes produced by what is now called The Foundry.

 -- Howard Culbertson,

-Scott Daniels is currently pastoring College Church of the Nazarene in Nampa, ID.
-He recorded these sermons while serving as pastor of the Richardson Church of the Nazarene in the Dallas-Ft.
+Scott Daniels, who now serves as a Nazarene General Superintendent, recorded these sermons while pastoring the Richardson Church of the Nazarene in the Dallas-Ft.
 Worth metro area.
 Prior to that, Dr. Daniels was a professor in the School of Theology and Ministry at Southern Nazarene University.
-He received his BA from Northwest Nazarene University and his MDiv and PhD in theology and ethics from Fuller Theological Seminary.
+He received his BA from Northwest Nazarene University and his M.Div. and Ph.D. in theology and ethics from Fuller Theological Seminary.